Bakersfield Night Sky - May 4, 2013

 Although at first glance it looks like the National Student Solar Spectrograph Competition has a narrow goal of spectroscopy of the Sun, the real goal is to train future scientists and engineers in how to solve problems as a team by working on a real-world science question.
 Most of the students who participate will probably not go into space science but the experience gained and techniques developed from the competition will be invaluable in whatever future science and engineering problems we'll need them to solve for us.
 Reading any newspaper shows that we're certainly going to need a lot of home-grown expertise in STEM fields for the future challenges in this county and state and, heck, in our inter-connected world.

 This is the first year that Bakersfield College will participate in the competition and we're sending not just one team but three teams.
-The three teams have received NASA mini-grants to build the spectrographs within the set budget of the mini-grant but the students are going to need your help with travel/lodging costs to the competion judging event in May.
+The three teams have received NASA mini-grants to build the spectrographs within the set budget of the mini-grant but the students are going to need your help with travel/lodging costs to the competition judging event in May.
 At least one of the student teams needs to raise their own money to go to the competition as they are not eligible for special program funding of their travel and lodging costs (over $1900 for a team of 4).
 If you or your company would like to encourage these future Bakersfield scientists and engineers, please contact the Bakersfield College Foundation with whatever financial help you would like to provide (it'll even be tax-deductible).

 Early the previous week I was interviewed by Miles Muzio for a special report he's creating about Comet ISON (C/2012 S1).
 I have had other people ask me about it, so I guess the media has done a good job in getting the word out about a possibly great show in November and December by Comet ISON.
 Comet ISON C/2012 S1 was discovered in late September 2012 by two Russian comet hunters in the International Scientific Optical Network (ISON).
 Comet ISON is coming from a very distant reservoir of comets called the Oort Cloud that exists thousands to tens of thousands times farther out from the Sun than Pluto.
 Sometime in the distant past Comet ISON got a nudge from a passing star that sent it towards the Sun.
 After taking many thousands of years to travel from the Oort Cloud, it will pass through the inner solar system in only a few months.